AhmedHassan-DA/World_Largest_Banks_-ETL/README.md

 ---

-## Fictional use case
-Built for the *Global Financial Research Institute (GFRI)* to produce quarterly investor briefing packs.
-The pipeline scrapes a historical snapshot of a public source, normalizes market-cap values, converts currencies using a provided exchange-rate CSV, stores results for analysis, and logs progress for auditability.

----

 ## Features
 - Web scraping (Wayback Machine snapshot of Wikipedia) to extract the "By market capitalization" table
 - Data cleaning and normalization (top 10 banks)